giovanniboscu/continuous-section-field/README.md

 ---

-##  Practical Example: Continuously Tapered T-Beam
+##  Worked Example: Continuously Tapered T-Beam
 This section demonstrates how to model a structural member where the geometry transitions smoothly between two different T-profiles.

 ### The Engineering Challenge